Trump to attend Wednesday’s NASA astronaut launch in Florida

 STERLING, Va.
-(AP) — President Donald Trump plans to be on the Florida coast Wednesday to watch American astronauts blast into orbit from the Kennedy Space Center for the first time in more than a decade.
+(AP) — President Donald Trump plans to be on the Florida coast Wednesday to watch American astronauts blast into orbit from the Kennedy Space Center for the first time in nearly a decade.

 It will be the first time since the space shuttle program ended in 2011 that U.S. astronauts will launch into space aboard an American rocket from American soil.

-Note: This story has been corrected to reflect that it’s been nearly a decade, not more than a decade, since American astronauts were launched into space.